hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 2. The **constructor's prototype object**, also called the **function prototype**, is an object that the constructor uses as the object prototype for the objects it creates.
 In other words, each object that the constructor creates inherits from the constructor's prototype object.
 The constructor stores its prototype object in its `prototype` property; that is, if the constructor's name is `Foo`, then `Foo.prototype` references the constructor's prototype object.

-It's easy to get confused about the differences between these two kinds of prototypes.
-Be sure you understand the differences before moving on.
 In most cases, when we talk about a **prototype** without being more explicit, we mean an **object prototype**.
 We'll talk about the constructor's prototype, the function prototype, or the `prototype` property when talking about a constructor's prototype object.

 Note that *constructors don't inherit from the constructor's prototype object*.
 Instead, *the objects that the constructor creates inherit from it*.

 As we've said before, every JavaScript function has a `prototype` property.
 However, JavaScript only uses it when you call that function as a constructor, that is, by using the `new` keyword.
-With this information, we can abandon our home-grown constructor-prototype pairing and use the one that JavaScript provides instead:
+With this information, we can abandon our home-grown constructor-prototype pairing and *use the one that JavaScript provides instead*:

 ```js
 function Dog (name, breed, weight) {